If you have been injured at work, or developed a medical condition from work, there is some basic information you need to know.

 Steps you should take following an injury:

-- Get immediate medical treatment and report it as a WSIB injury at an emergency room, a walk-in clinic or your family doctor.
+- Get immediate medical treatment and report it as a WSIB injury at an emergency room, a walk-in clinic, your family doctor or a chiropractor.

 - Obtain the name, addresses and phone numbers of any witnesses.